Husky Chihuahua Mix (Huskyhuahua) Breed information

 4. Be firm but patient.
 Husky Chihuahua Mixes can be stubborn dogs, so it's important to be firm but patient during training sessions.
 If your dog isn't cooperating, try withholding treats or ending the session early until they learn that they need to mind you in order to get what they want.

-Chihuahua Husky Mixes do have some specific dietary needs that should be considered when feeding them.
+Chihuahua Husky Mixes do have some specific dietary needs that should be considered.

 For one thing, Husky-Chis are prone to weight gain.
 As a result, it is important to monitor their food intake and make sure that they are not overeating.